Bilingual Endorsement - Arizona Department of Education, Endorsement

 Requirements Accordion Open

 After you have completed the appropriate courses, you can obtain the endorsement by applying directly to the Arizona Department of Education.
-Please be aware that to receive an endorsement, you must also be certified to teach elementary, secondary, or special education; the endorsement alone does not certify you to teach in Arizona.
-Please note that all endorsements are granted through the Arizona Department of Education.
+To receive an endorsement, you must also be certified to teach elementary, secondary, or special education; the endorsement alone does not certify you to teach in Arizona.
+All endorsements are granted through the Arizona Department of Education.

 Visit the Arizona Department of Education Educator Certification website for more information and access to the applications for endorsements.